 ACTIVE-HALT mode is the lowest power consumption mode of the MCU with a real time clock available.
-It is entered by executing the 'HALT' instruction when the OIE bit of the Main Clock Controller Status register (MCCSR) is set (see Section 10.2 on page 50 for more details on the MCCSR register).
+It is entered by executing the 'HALT' instruction when the OIE bit of the Main Clock Controller Status register (MCCSR) is set (see section 10.2 on page 57 for more details on the MCCSR register).

-The MCU can exit ACTIVE-HALT mode on reception of either an MCC/RTC interrupt, a specific interrupt (see Table 8, "Interrupt Mapping," on page 30) or a RESET.
+The MCU can exit ACTIVE-HALT mode on reception of an MCC/RTC interrupt or a RESET.
 When exiting ACTIVE-HALT mode by means of an interrupt, no 256 or 4096 CPU cycle delay occurs.
-The CPU resumes operation by servicing the interrupt or by fetching the reset vector which woke it up (see Figure 22).
+The CPU resumes operation by servicing the interrupt or by fetching the reset vector which woke it up (see Figure 28).

 When entering ACTIVE-HALT mode, the I[1:0] bits in the CC register are forced to '10b' to enable interrupts.
 Therefore, if an interrupt is pending, the MCU wakes up immediately.